mrJeppard/local-graph-alignment-vis/README.md

 you what nodes were attached, but you could just as well do that with coloration, so in hindsight this feature is probably not needed.

-Something that wasn't done is tying the pan-zoom function of each of the maps so that an similar movement would happen on either side.
+Something that wasn't done is tying the pan-zoom function of each of the graphs so that an similar movement would happen on either side.
 That might be interesting, especially if a ZUI was heavily leveraged.